How to Fix Audio Renderer Error on YouTube

 - Removing corrupted or outdated data from your browser by clearing its cache and cookies can often fix the error, especially if you primarily use YouTube through a web browser.

 The Audio Renderer Error often appears when there is a problem with your system’s ability to process and play audio.
-A few common causes that can prevent YouTube from rendering audio properly are audio driver issues, issues with audio settings, browser problems, and more.
-Let’s take a closer look at how to deal with all of these problems and fix the Audio Renderer Error in a breeze.
+A few common causes that can prevent YouTube from rendering audio properly include audio driver issues, audio settings problems, browser issues, and more.
+Let’s take a closer look at how to deal with these problems and quickly fix the Audio Renderer Error.

 1. Restart Your Computer